pascal-brand38/astro-leaflet/README.md

 Please check
 [astro-dev](https://pascal-brand38.github.io/astro-dev/packages/astro-leaflet/#SelectLayer)
-to list and see current friendly names.
+to list friendly names, and preview the result in Leaflet.

 Here is a non-exhaustive list:
 * ```OSM```